FireRedNinja/cs-notes/_posts/2018-01-08-cyber-security-fundamentals.md

   - compared with stored hash

 ### Dictionary attacks
-- how to chose a Password
+- how to choose a Password
 - attackers can calculate variations of a password and form salts hashes
-  - if there is a mactch it we dound the password that is begin used
+  - if there is a match, we found the password that is begin used
 - david kliein
   - gets usernames, initias, login name
-  - femail and male usernames
+  - female and male names
-  - ...
+  - places, names of famous people, numbers, vulgar phrases, keyboard patterns
   - created permutations of above
+  - capitalisations from previous lists

 ### salting
 - hava a random string or value and add to Password